-Any improvement in resolution by increasing the value of $k{\rm B}$ generally comes at the cost of a longer analysis time.
-The red curve in Figure 12.15 shows the relative change in solute B's retention time as a function of its retention factor.
+Any improvement in resolution from increasing the value of k_B generally comes at the cost of a longer analysis time.
+The red curve in Figure 12.15 shows the relative change in the retention time for solute B as a function of its retention factor.
 Note that the minimum retention time is for $k_B = 2$.
 Increasing k_B from 2 to 10, for example, approximately doubles solute B's retention time.